jclo/pakket/README.md

 <!--- [![node version][node-image]][node-url] -->
 [![NPM install][npm-install-image]][npm-install-url]

-`Pakket` is a tool that let you bundle your ES6 Javascript code inside an UMD module that runs in the browser.
+`Pakket` is a tool that let you bundle your ES6 Javascript code inside an UMD or ES6 module that runs in the browser.
 Pakket is similar to Browserify but it is intended for Javascript code relying on the keywords `import` and `export`.

 Thus, with `Pakket`, you can split your ES6 Javascript code into multiple files by using the keywords `import` and `export`.
 You can then bundle them without requiring a compiler to replace `import` and `export`.